I often get asked why we moved our little operation to Portugal.

 Valence Sunday Market |

 Valence had the lifestyle.
-Situated on the cusp of southern France, on a the main Roman north/south passage, it has a rich history and lifestyle.
+Situated on the cusp of southern France, on a the main Roman north/south passage, rich in history and lifestyle.
 Despite it being off the beaten track it was still too expensive - surprisingly so.
+The Sunday market was a celebration of latin lifestyle and community.

 Having exhausted our proposed explorations without positive result we opened the reserve kit and headed to Portugal.

-Like going back in time, people here were more authentic, kinder, had more time and patience.
-Experiencing the difference contrasted the agenda much of the modern world instills.
-Like DH Lawrence's Rocking Horse Winner, where everyone has money, or rather the perceived lack of it, on their minds.
-The scheme for getting it, keeping, being recognised for it, distracting people from the appreciation of their lives - winding up with sand in their hands - "...now and at the hour of our death".
+Like going back in time, people here were more authentic, kinder and had more time and patience.
+Experiencing the difference contrasted the agenda much of the modern world insists upon.
+Like in DH Lawrence's Rocking Horse Winner, everyone has money, or rather the perceived lack of it, on their minds.
+The scheme for getting it, keeping, being recognised for it, distracting people from the appreciation of their lives - winding up with sand in their hands at the end when it is too late - "...now and at the hour of our death".
 Amen

 Porto |

 By this time we were liking Portugal considerably better then anything we had seen before.
-It came as no surprise that the largest demographic group of immigrants are French.
+It came as no surprise that the largest demographic group of immigrants are currently the French.

 Lamego |